By Eric Vandenbroeck and

 limited consumption of beef makes it extremely affordable for poor Muslims.

-This particular agitation however was intended to mobilize Hindu
+agitation however was intended to mobilize Hindu sentiments behind the

-1966-and sparked a confrontation that left eight people dead-Prime Minister
+confrontation that left eight people dead-Prime Minister Gandhi dismissed the

-Gandhi dismissed the Home Minister, arrested several activists, and threatened
+Home Minister, arrested several activists, and threatened the RSS with

-the RSS with administrative action.
-In doing so, Mrs. Gandhi demonstrated her
+administrative action.
+In doing so, Gandhi demonstrated her steadfastness in

-steadfastness in the face of communalist assertion, and
+the face of communalist assertion, and reinforced her governments

-reinforced her government' s commitment to secularism.
-It also ended the VHP
+commitment to secularism.
+It also ended the VHP agitation.

 The controversy over